Between visits is where the care plan either holds or disappears

 A care plan becomes useful when the patient, caregiver, and clinician can keep sight of it after the appointment ends.

-Most mental-health workflows still treat appointments as the real unit of care.
-The visit is documented, a plan is made, and then the next meaningful signal may not arrive until the following session.
-Twelve Care treats the space between those visits as a working surface.
+Most mental-health workflows still treat appointments as the unit of care.
+A visit is documented, a plan is made, and the next meaningful signal may not arrive until the following session.

 A humane system does not amplify every variation.
 It gives routine days a light touch, risky days a clearer signal, and clinicians a way to move from review to action without digging through disconnected records.